AMReX-Combustion/PeleLMeX/paper/paper.md

 # Summary

 PeleLMeX evolves chemically reacting low Mach number flows with block-structured adaptive mesh refinement (AMR).
-The code is built upon the AMReX [@AMReX] library to provide the underlying data structures and tools to manage and operate on them across massively parallel computing architectures.
+The code is built upon the AMReX [@AMReX] library which provides the underlying data structures and tools to manage and operate on them across massively parallel computing architectures.
 Together with its compressible flow counterpart PeleC [@PeleC], the thermo-chemistry library PelePhysics and the multi-physics library PeleMP, it forms the Pele suite of open-source reactive flow simulation codes.

-PeleLMeX uses a finite volume approach to solve the multi-species reacting Navier-Stokes equations in their low Mach number limit [@Day:2000], where the characteristic fluid velocity is small compared to the sound speed, and the effect of acoustic wave propagation is unimportant to the overall dynamics of the system.
+PeleLMeX uses a finite volume approach to solve the multi-species reacting Navier-Stokes equations in their low Mach number limit [@Day:2000], where the characteristic fluid velocity is small compared to the speed of sound, and the effect of acoustic wave propagation is unimportant to the overall dynamics of the system.
 Accordingly, acoustic wave propagation can be mathematically removed from the equations of motion, allowing for a numerical time step based on an advective CFL condition.
 This low Mach number limit mathematically translates into a constraint on the divergence of the velocity field [@Majda:1986].
 The momemtum equation is then solved for using a predictor/corrector method initially developed for incompressible flows [@Almgren1998] and later extended to reactive, variable-density flows [@Pember:1998].
-In the low Mach framework, the thermodynamic pressure is uniform in space but can evolve in time when simulating closed domains with chemical reactions and additional mass injections [@Nonaka:2018].
+In the low Mach framework, the thermodynamic pressure is uniform in space but can evolve in time when simulating closed domains with chemical reactions and additional mass injections [@Nonaka:18].
 PeleLMeX uses an iterative Spectral Defered Correction (SDC) time advancement scheme [@Nonaka12,@Nonaka18] to ensure a tight coupling of the fast diffusion/reaction and the comparatively slow advection, while iteratively enforcing the low Mach number contraint.
-Advection terms are treated explicitly using second-order Godunov schemes [@AMReX-Hydro], diffusion terms are treated semi-implicitly with a Crank-Nicholson scheme and the often stiffer reaction term is obtained using a fully implicit Backward Differentiation Formulas scheme (specifically, the CVODE integrator [@cvodeDocumentation] of the Sundials suite [@SUNDIALS]).
-The resolution of the linear systems arising in the implicit diffusion and velocity projections are handled using AMReX's native geometric multigrid (GMG) solver, but can also be transfered to HYPRE [@Hypre] if GMG fails.
+Advection terms are treated explicitly using second-order Godunov schemes [@AMReX-Hydro], diffusion terms are treated semi-implicitly with a Crank-Nicholson scheme and the often stiffer reaction term is obtained using a fully implicit Backward Differentiation Formula schemes (specifically, the CVODE integrator [@balos2021enabling] of the Sundials suite [@SUNDIALS,@gardner2022sundials]).
+The resolution of the linear systems arising in the implicit diffusion and velocity projections are handled using AMReX's native geometric multigrid (GMG) solver, but can also be transfered to HYPRE [@Hypre2002] if GMG fails.
-PeleLMeX relies on a non-subcycling approach to advance the numerical solution on an AMR hierarchy, where all the levels are advanced together using the same time step, which size is precribed a CFL condition accross all the levels.
+PeleLMeX relies on a non-subcycling approach to advance the numerical solution on an AMR hierarchy, where all the levels are advanced together using the same time step, the size of which is precribed by a CFL condition accross all the levels.
 The consistency of the numerical fluxes at coarse/fine interfaces is ensured by averaging down fluxes from fine to coarse levels.

 In addition, PeleLMeX uses an Embedded Boundary (EB) approach to represent complex geometries: an arbitrary surface can